Martodox/animated-graph-generator/docs/how-to.md

 The overlay video sections should be merged on top of the recorded video or clips of the video.
 The overlay video should be positioned to start at the `startTime` time stamp you provided to the script in the config file.

 ## Work In Progress

+- If you get a type error see [here](https://github.com/Martodox/animated-graph-generator/pull/6).